Types of Dental Filling

 At Coral Dental Care in Salem, MA, you can make an informed choice about which type of dental filling is right in your case of the cavity.

-What is Tooth Filling?
+What is a Dental Filling?

-Your teeth can be worn down with cavity because of multiple dental issues such as tooth decay, teeth cracks, and broken teeth.
+Your teeth can be worn down with cavities because of multiple dental issues such as tooth decay, teeth cracks, and broken teeth.
 A tooth filling is a solution to all these issues.
 The dentist takes out the decayed portion of your tooth and fills that place with the tooth filling.
 Voila!
 You are good to go with your healthy smile again.

 In this article, you will get a deep dive into different types of dental filling, their advantages & disadvantages, how tooth filling is done, and much more.